lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 In order to detect a collision we must compare current position $$y$$ value with the $$y$$ value of the point of the terrain we are currently in.
 If we are above terrain’s $$y$$ value there’s no collision, if not, we need to get back.
 Simple concept, does it ?
 Indeed it is but we need to perform several calculations before we are able to do that comparison.

-The first thing we need to define what our current position is.
-Since we do not have a player concept yet the answer is easy, the current position will be the camera position.
+The first thing we need to define is what we understand for the term "current position".
+Since we do not have yet a player concept the answer is easy, the current position will be the camera position.
 So we already have one of the components of the comparison, thus, the next thing to calculate is terrain height at current position.

 As it's been said before, the terrain is composed by a grid of terrain blocks as shown in the next figure.